-These invisible chemical intermediates are powerful oxidisers of pollutants such as nitrogen dioxide and sulfur dioxide, produced by combustion, and can naturally clean up the atmosphere.
+These invisible chemical intermediates are powerful oxidizers of pollutants such as nitrogen dioxide and sulfur dioxide, produced by combustion, and can naturally clean up the atmosphere.

-Although these chemical intermediates were hypothesised in the 1950s, it is only now that they have been detected.
-Scientists now believe that, with further research, these species could play a major role in off-setting climate change.
+Although these chemical intermediates were hypothesized in the 1950s, it is only now that they have been detected.
+Scientists now believe that, with further research, these species could play a major role in offsetting climate change.